Pons Aemilius

 The Pons Aemilius (Latin for the "Aemilian Bridge"; Ponte Emilio) is the oldest Roman stone bridge in Rome.
 Preceded by a wooden version, it was rebuilt in stone in the 2nd century BC.
 It once spanned the Tiber, connecting the Forum Boarium, the Roman cattle market, on the east with Trastevere on the west.
 A single arch in mid-river is all that remains today, lending the bridge its name Ponte Rotto (Italian for the "Broken Bridge").

 History

 Antiquity

-The oldest piers of the bridge were probably laid when the Via Aurelia was constructed in the mid-2nd century BC.
+The oldest piers of this stone bridge were probably laid when the Via Aurelia was constructed in the mid-2nd century BC.
 According to Titus Livius, there existed a bridge in the same location as the Pons Aemilius in 192 BC.
 The first stone bridge was constructed by Censor Marcus Fulvius Nobilior several years after that, in 179 BC (although it was not completed until 151 BC).
 The bridge's piers date from this early period, although its arches were constructed by Scipio Aemilianus and L. Mummius in 142 BC.
 The bridge kept its place for several hundred years, although it was repaired and rebuilt both by Augustus, and later by Emperor Probus in AD 280.